For Parents: Gun Safety

 When should you give your child gun safety education?
 That’s up to you.
 You may want to ask the local police department for advice.
 Knowledge about safe gun handling lowers the risk of accidents.
 It can also teach your child to be responsible about guns.

 Sit down with your child and set the rules in a family meeting.
 Answer all of your child’s questions.
 If guns are not a mystery, his or her natural curiosity may decrease.
 Use a log book to record when you talk about, maintain, or purchase a gun.

 Make sure your children understand that violence on TV and in the movies is not real.
 They need to be told—and probably reminded again and again—that in real life, children are badly hurt and killed by guns.
 Although the popular media often romanticize gun use, youngsters must learn that these weapons can be extremely dangerous.

 Make sure your child knows what to do around guns.
 Discuss the following rules:

 Never touch a gun!
 Leave it as you find it.
 Tell other kids not to touch it either.

 Never keep knowledge of a gun a secret.
 Tell an adult if you see a gun, even if you are not sure it’s a real gun.

 If you see someone with a gun, go away.
-You should then tell an adult immediately.
+Then tell an adult immediately.

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.